jpyzio/prgsetup-ubuntu2004/README.md

 # WORK IN PROGRESS

-# WIP!!!
-Ubuntu 20.04 LTS for programmers WIP!!!
+# Ubuntu 20.04 LTS installer for programmers
 Ubuntu script provides a ready environment for programmers, but not only.

 ### Prerequisites